shieldgenerator7/DnD-Stories/Agranari/SpeciesList.md

 Str +5, Con +5, Wis +1, Cha +1

-Racial Ability: Bloodlust.
+Species Ability: Bloodlust.
 Sense those that are injured.
 Get bonus to attack and deal bonus damage based on the target’s missing health.

 Hit Die: 1d10